 Join the NNED virtual roundtable discussion on Twitter!
 Between 2:00 – 3:30 pm EDT on July 25th (and for the rest of the month), tweet @nned_net and use #MinorityMentalHealth to share your thoughts and get your questions answered!

 To join or observe the Twitter chat:

-- Log into your Twitter account on July 25 at 2 pm EDT
+- Log into your Twitter account during virtual roundtable and for the month of July

 - Access http://www.tchat.io/rooms/minoritymentalhealth in your browser

 - You’ll be asked to log in and authorize the app with your Twitter account